Tips For Job Seekers

 People who have held or who are seeking middle-management positions face increased competition.
 To help prepare for this increased challenge, it is important to emphasize transferable skills.
 When you are thinking about your past work history (especially your most recent positions), think about skills you developed and responsibilities you had that could be appropriate to the performance of other jobs in different industries.
 For example, if you are in a sales or marketing position within the insurance industry, think about how you could apply those skills to the health care industry.
 The same is true for your accounting, computer, management, communication, and analytical skills.

-To get a better idea of transferable skills, it might be helpful to look in the Occupational Outlook Handbook and the Dictionary of Occupational Titles.
-Both publications contain job descriptions which include lists of skills.
-By emphasizing transferable skills, you will expand your potential job market.
+To get a better idea of transferable skills, it might be helpful to go to the ONET and perform a Google search; by emphasizing transferable skills, you will expand your potential job market.

 Types Of Résumés

-All of the résumés described in books and computer programs are based on variations and combinations of two formats: reverse-chronological and functional.
+There are three résumé formats: reverse-chronological, functional and combination.
 The key to writing an effective résumé is choosing the right style for you - one that emphasizes your strengths and de-emphasizes your weaknesses.
 Whichever résumé style you choose, be sure to include examples of results that you produced that benefited your previous employer(s).
 Employers want to see measurable achievements.
 They want to know they are going to hire someone who can contribute to their organization's bottom line.

 The Reverse-Chronological Résumé